holepunchto/hyperswarm/README.md

 Leave the swarm for the given topic.

  - `topic`.
 Buffer.
 The identifier of the peer-group to delist from.
+Must be 32 bytes in length.

 #### `net.connect(peer, (err, socket, details) => {})`